Note: This post was originally published during the fall of 2019. I’ve since updated it so it can be a go-to resource for you.

 - Flea Markets, Antique Stores, & Thrift Stores: I think the best homes have a mix of old and new, so I’m all about incorporating old treasures into each space.
 While shopping vintage furniture may not save you tons of money, you can find high-quality pieces that they just don’t make these days.

 - DIY It Up: Of course I have to mention that you can save big bucks with a do-it-yourself attitude!
 Find an old piece and give it some TLC with a coat of paint and new hardware.
+Or take something cheap from the thrift store and give it a new life, like these vases I spray painted to create a high-end look.

 - Shop your House: If you’re in need of new decor, walk around your house and change things up.
-It’s crazy how much more I can like an item when I bring it from one room to another.
+It’s crazy how much more I can appreciate an item when I bring it from one room to another.

 Take Your Time